Router

 ),

-At ProductGetController we define the regex for this {id} wildcard by using StringAttribute annotation.
+At ProductGetController define the regex for this {id} variable by using StringAttr attribute.

 {